slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 | Primary Term | Description
 | --- | ---
 | Build ID | An immutable identifier assigned uniquely to a specific execution of a tenant's build.
 In practice, the build ID may be a cryptographic key or other unique and immutable identfier (e.g., a UUID) associated with the build execution.
 | Build image | The template for a build environment, such as a VM or container image.
-Individual components of a build image include the bootable storage volume containing the build executor, a dedicated build agent, and pre-installed guest OS and packages.
+Individual components of a build image include the root filesystem, pre-installed guest OS and packages, the build executor, and the build agent.
 | Build image producer | The party that creates and distributes build images.
 In practice, the build image producer may be the hosted build platform or a third party in a bring-your-own (BYO) build image setting.
 | Build executor | A platform-provided program dedicated to executing the tenant’s build definition, i.e., running the build, within the build environment.
 The build executor must be included in the build image's measurement.
 | Build agent | A program that interacts with the hosted build platform's control plane from within a running build environment.
 The build agent must be included in the build image's measurement.